 Alex is regularly briefed in medical negligence claims due to the specific skill set he has developed over the years.
 Having been involved in a wide range of unique matters pertaining to the conduct of all kinds of medical professionals and institutions, Alex has gained a profound knowledge of medical practice and the disputes that can arise therefrom.

-The nuanced nature of certain medical negligence matters that Alex has worked on has required him to turn his mind to particular issues of symptomatology and pharmacology that rarely arise in more typical claims.
-These in turn necessitated the obtaining of opinions written by medical specialists from all over Australia.
+The nuanced nature of certain medical negligence matters has required him to focus on rare issues of symptomatology and pharmacology which necessitated the obtaining of opinions written by medical specialists from all over Australia.
 Alex has sought expert opinions and provided advice on conditions ranging from asthma to less frequent symptoms and infections such as acute bacterial endocarditis and Cauda Equina Syndrome.
-He has been involved in many cases concerning injuries to the spinal cord and amputation cases, running matters relating to vascular injuries, liver poisoning, errors made in plastic and reconstructive surgery, mismanagement of fractures, aspiration during anaesthetic, sepsis and colon perforation.
+He has been involved in many cases concerning spinal cord and amputation cases, running matters relating to vascular injuries, liver poisoning, alleged errors made in plastic and reconstructive surgery, management of fractures, and aspiration during anaesthetic, sepsis and colon perforation.

-The case of Prasad v Ingham’s Enterprises Pty Ltd QCA 147 is another that stands out as testing the essential principles of the tort of negligence, and indeed its contentious intricacy resulted in another occasion where special leave was sought from the High Court.
+The case of Prasad v Ingham’s Enterprises Pty Ltd QCA 147 is another example of the court testing the essential principles of the tort of negligence, and indeed its intricacy resulted in another special leave application in the High Court.

 Alex’s experience in cases that turn on causation has also been useful in the criminal context, specifically in the Court of Appeal’s decision in R v Sharpley QCA 124.
 In that case, medical evidence was raised to show the prosecution had not sufficiently proven causation, resulting in a criminal conviction of unlawful killing being overturned.